 57. Get Travel Insurance

 Save yourself the headache and money by getting a good quality travel insurance that will save your ass when something goes wrong, your travel laptop breaks, or anything else out of your control.
-We recommend World Nomads.
+We use and recommend SafetyWing.

 Happy travels :)